qdii/ovh-reconciler/README.md

 - `--application_secret`, `--application_key`, `--consumer_key`: values
   provided by OVH API upon creating a new token.

+- `--enable_public_ip`: allows to use `{PUBLIC_IP}` instead of an IP address in a record.
+The script will replace this token with what a query to https://ifconfig.me returns if the status code is 200.

+  NOTE: Currently, the script does _not_ enforce whether the request is done in IPv4 or IPv6.

 ## Limitations

 Only records of type A, AAAA, CNAME and TXT are supported.
 Other record types